POSTED April 8, 2020

 What is an Outboard?

 An outboard powered vessel is an engine that is mounted “outboard” or “outside” of the boat.
 Outboard motors are bolted to the transom, and hang above the water at the back of the boat.
-They still have a small gearbox to transmit the power to the water, and typically only have a single propellor.
-Although, some rare models can be found with duo propellors.
+They still have a small gearbox to transmit the power to the water, and typically only have a single propeller.
+Although, some rare models can be found with duo propellers.

 Outboard powered boats have the advantage of being able to include more space inside the boat.
 The extra space could be for storage, seating, or other features the manufacturer includes.
 They typically weigh less than their sterndrive equivalent.
 For example, a 2019 220hp Mercruiser V6 MPI sterndrive weighs 329kg without a transmission, while a 2019 225HP Yamaha outboard weights 253kg including a transmission.
 This weight reduction in turn usually equates to slightly better fuel economy.
 The pricing is very similar new.
 A225hp Yamaha coming in at approximately $25,000.
 A Mercruiser 200HP 4.5L V6 comes in at $19,000 with an Alpha gearbox (less heavy duty), or $25,000 with a Bravo gearbox (more heavy duty).
 An outboard is also quicker and easier to install on a boat than a sterndrive.